 Lana Lehpamer is an MA art student at the Academy of fine arts in Zagreb, She is interested in working with words and poetry but also illustrations and abstract paintings as well as performances, audio and video art.
 Some of her work can be found here( https://issuu.com/home/published/sometimes_i_forget).
 In 2021. her poem has been published by Grime Prophet Mag, and a publication of two poems by Ugly Duckling Presse and Sky Island Journal is due in Spring 2022.

 Phil Linz was born in Brooklyn, NY and has lived in several cities across the United States, including New Orleans, Tucson and Los Angeles.
 He began writing poetry in 1971 and is founder and publisher of Fierce Grace Press, which specializes in chapbooks, believing in the concept of “Publishing Under the Radar.”
 His most recent book is The Chapbooks: Collected Poems, on Amazon, covering eight self-published and two unpublished chapbooks.
 Mr. Linz currently lives in Wilmington, DE and continues to publish, both in print & online.
+See jerryazzmusician.com for several of his online poems.
 He may be reached at firstname.lastname@example.org.

 Ian U Lockaby